Best Life Insurance for Seniors Over 70 in Canada

 Best life insurance for seniors over 70

-The best life insurance companies in Canada for seniors over 70 are PolicyMe, Manulife, and Sun Life.
+The best life insurance companies in Canada for seniors over 70 are PolicyMe, Manulife, and Empire Life.
 Here’s a rundown of each one.

 All of these life insurance options offer fully underwritten policies.
-If you’re looking for no-medical life insurance or guaranteed issue policies, try Canada Protection Plan or Seniors Choice.
+If you’re looking for no-medical life insurance or guaranteed issue policies, start with Empire Life and then try Canada Protection Plan or Seniors Choice.

 How much does life insurance cost if you’re over 70?